mpinar/MachineLearning/Coursework_Mert_Pinar.md

 library(beepr)
 whiteWineData <- read_excel("~/Desktop/Courses/Data Mining and Machine Learning/CW1/Whitewine.xlsx")
 ```
-After that we need to scale our data, to get more accurate clustering in our coursework.
-In this case what scaling do is normalize the data according to their representative mean.
-I have written a function that scales the data and takes gets the subset of the white wine data according to Quality column.
-I've got the quality column out of the main dataset because it will be my point to compare how the computer did clustering, and how accurate it is on determining the quality.
+Then, to get more accurate clustering profiles, the data was scaled.
+In this case, scaling is normalizing the data according to their representative mean.
+The function that scales the data and takes the subset of the white wine data according to Quality column have written, then the quality column excluded from the main dataset due to comparison of how the computer generates clustering, and how accurate it is on determining the quality.
+The function given as the following:
 ```r
 scaleWineData <- function(data){
   data2 <- data